Ninth grade: India

 Following the National Education Policy 2020, ninth grade in India is the buffer year between middle and high school (generally ages 13 to 14).
 The intention of the new policy for ninth grade is to encourage multidisciplinary study, with students having greater flexibility and choice of subjects.
 Schools are affiliated with various curriculum and education boards which set required subjects based on the national curriculum; for example, students attending CBSE schools must take five compulsory subjects (English, Sanskrit/Hindi, Mathematics, Social Studies and Science) and may take up to four electives.

+Kazakhstan

+In Kazakhstan, Grade 9 (9-сынып) is the final year of basic secondary education (негізгі орта мектеп).
+Students typically enter at 14–15 years old and take the State Final Attestation (SFA) exams, which determine eligibility for upper secondary education or vocational programs.

 Kuwait

 In Kuwait, ninth grade is the last year of intermediate school and students are usually around 14 years old.
 At this level, the school district runs standardized tests at the end of the second and fourth quarters of the year, and students will be promoted to grade 10 (the first year of secondary school) if they achieve at least 50% in each subject.
 Under the Constitution of Kuwait, all Kuwaitis are entitled to a free education until the end of secondary school, but a large percentage of the population is non-Kuwaiti and not covered by this requirement.
 There are also no legal rules preventing students from dropping out at age 15, after completing ninth grade.